jhauberg/trickbook/README.md

 ## Requirements

-* A deck of 35 trick cards.
+* A deck of 23 trick cards.
 * A deck of 15 special cards.
-* A die per player.
+* A 6-sided die per player.
+* A bunch of letter tokens.

 ## Objective

-Make your opponents gain all the letters; i.e. S, K, A, T and E.
+Make your opponents receive all the letters; i.e. S, K, A, T and E.

 ## Rules

+### Set up

+All tricks and specials are shuffled and put into a deck each.
+All the letter tokens are put into a pile next to the decks.

+Each player draws 3 cards from the top of the trick deck and 1 from the specials deck.
+Players do not reveal their hands.

 Players determine who gets to start by throwing down in a battle of Rock, Paper or Scissors.

-All tricks and specials are shuffled and put into a pile each.

-Each player draws 3 cards from the top of the trick deck.
-Players do not reveal their hands.

 ### Setting a trick

-At the start of each turn, the player draws 1 card from the top of the trick deck and must put a trick card into play.
+At the start of each turn, if the player has 3 cards or less, he draws cards from the top of the trick deck until he has 4 cards in hand, and must then put a trick card into play.

 Once a trick has been played, the player must roll a die and finish with a roll equal to, or higher than, the difficulty of the trick to successfully set it.

-If the player does not succeed in setting the trick, the turn is lost and is immediately passed on to the next player, who then tries to set a trick.
+If the player does not succeed in setting the trick, the player loses his turn and the turn is immediately passed on to the next player, who then tries to set a trick.

-When a trick card has been played, it is put into the tricks discard pile.
-It is discarded even if the player does not set the trick successfully.

-If, at any time, the trick deck becomes empty, the discarded tricks are shuffled and becomes the new trick deck.

 ### Matching it

 Once a trick has been set, each opposing player take turns at attempting to match it (by playing the same trick card and rolling a die).

-If they don't succeed, they gain a letter.
+If they don't succeed, they receive a letter.

 A player might not be able to match the trick with their current hand, but can instead opt for discarding a trick card to get the chance to match it by rolling a die twice.
 Both rolls must match the difficulty of the played trick to successfully match it.